Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \section{Introduction}

-The location information of a User Equipment (UE) is essential for many current and envisioned applications that range from emergency 911 services \cite{spect}, autonomous driving \cite{autonomousDriving}, intelligent transportation systems \cite{beyondGNSS}, proof of witness presence \cite{proofWitness}, 5G networks \cite{5G}, to social networks, asset tracking and advertising \cite{chal}, to name some.
+The location information of a User Equipment (UE) is essential for many current and envisioned applications that range from emergency 911 services \cite{spect}, autonomous driving \cite{autonomousDriving}, intelligent transportation systems \cite{beyondGNSS}, proof of witness presence \cite{proofWitness}, 5G networks \cite{5G}, to social networks, asset tracking and advertising \cite{chal}, just to name a few.

 In urban environments, Global Navigation Satellite Systems (GNSS) alone may fail to provide a reliable localization estimate due to the lack of line-of-sight conditions between the UE and the GNSS satellites \cite{GPSVehicle}.
 In addition, the continuous reception and detection of GNSS signals is one of the dominating factors in battery consumption for hand-held devices.
-It is thus necessary to resort to other complementary means to achieve the UE localization with the desired high accuracy.
-In cellular networks, the position of UE can be estimated by using different metrics that UE may report or the network can infer.
+It is thus necessary to resort to other complementary means to achieve localization with the desired high accuracy.

+In cellular networks, the position of UE can be estimated by using various statistics that the UE may report or the network can infer.
 The most prominent localization methods in the literature are based on Time of Arrival (ToA) \cite{TOA1,TOA2}, Time Difference of Arrival (TDoA) \cite{TDOA1}, Angle of Arrival (AoA) \cite{AOA1} and Received Signal Strength (RSS) \cite{RSS1} measurements.